-Having never run more than a 6.2 miles (one 10k) in my entire life (not to mention suffering from joint pain, knee pain, and turf toe) I decided that I was going to run a half marathon (13.1 miles).
+Having never run more than 6.2 miles (i.e., a 10k) in my entire life (not to mention suffering from joint pain, knee pain, and turf toe) I decided that I was going to run a half marathon (13.1 miles).
 It really seemed impossible...and miserable.
 But it gave me a goal to focus on, where I knew if I did it...it would prove (to me) that I could do anything.

 It was January.
 I registered for a race on March 19th.
 Now what?
 Next, I started talking to some friends who were runners/triathletes about how in the world I could actually do this.
 I had no idea.
 One of them recommended Jeff Galloway's book Marathon - You can do it!
 Another said she would actually run the race with me and even trained with me on my long runs, which was enormously helpful.

 I have learned many things from this journey of accomplishment simply because I set one goal for myself.
 I'd like to share a few of them here with you.